Canadian Nursing and Medical Assistance in Dying: Synthesizing Knowledge for Policy and Practice

 How Can You Stay Up-to-Date on Our Progress?

 As our study progresses, we will do our best to keep you informed and updated.
-As of August 2019, we have four articles available that are freely accessible online.
-All four of these articles are outputs from our first phase of research whereby we conducted a review of the literature on nursing and MAiD.
+As of August 2019, we have five articles available that are freely accessible online.
+All five of these articles are outputs from our first phase of research whereby we conducted a review of the literature on nursing and MAiD.
 You can access these publications on our website under the ‘publications’ tab.
+A webinar, hosted by the Canadian Nurses Association, outlining our study progress to date (October 15, 2019) can be found here.
 Research briefs, or summaries, of these articles are available below:

 Research Brief #1